-- 94. Statements from Port Campbell Surf Lifesaving Club volunteers also refer to gaps in communications between the club tower, Life Saving Victoria Communications, and other responding agencies.
-While the club tower had direct communication with Life Saving Victoria Communications, they were unable to hear transmissions from the HEMS helicopter and other units.
+Victoria Communications, they were unable to hear transmissions from the HEMS helicopter and other units.
 Marina Deppeler, volunteer at the Port Campbell Lifesaving Club, noted it was difficult to keep track of communications.
-When they requested an update from Life Saving Victoria, they could hear the request for information but could not hear the reply and would need to wait for Life Saving Victoria to relay the information.53 - 95.
-It was reported, "There was quite a lot of dead time on our radio ...", and after the Pelican had been upturned, there was uncertainty as to how many patients were in the water or their status.
-Communications with the Lifesaving Club tower slowed as Life Saving Victoria communicated directly with Water Police and the HEMS helicopter.54 - 96.
+When they requested an update from Life Saving Victoria, they could hear the request for information but could not hear the reply and would need to wait for Life Saving Victoria to relay the information.

+- 93. It was reported, "There was quite a lot of dead time on our radio ...", and after the Pelican had been upturned, there was uncertainty as to how many patients were in the water or their status.
+Communications with the Lifesaving Club tower slowed as Life Saving Victoria communicated directly with Water Police and the HEMS helicopter. - 94.
 Leading Senior Constable Obst also noted that the Rescue Co-Ordination Centre did not have the ability to communicate directly with all responding emergency services due to differing communication networks.
-This caused issues with determining the operations of the HEMS helicopter crew and the receipt of situation reports. - 97.
+This caused issues with determining the operations of the HEMS helicopter crew and the receipt of situation reports. - 95.
 He noted that this issue had been previously identified and as a result the Emergency Management Victoria Marine Search and Rescue Office had developed the Operational Communications Project Plan to support interagency operational channels for direct contact between responding search and rescue agencies and the Rescue Co-Ordination Centre.
 The objective of this project was to improve the process from dispatch through to tasking and monitoring incidents.
-It is also anticipated that this would allow more timely allocation of resources by reducing dispatch and human error, as well as improving operational communications. - 98.
-Leading Senior Constable Obst provided me with an update regarding this project in July 2021.55 He noted that an interagency operation channel had been in place for the last 18 months.
+It is also anticipated that this would allow more timely allocation of resources by reducing dispatch and human error, as well as improving operational communications. - 96.
+Leading Senior Constable Obst provided me with an update regarding this project in July 2021.
+He noted that an interagency operation channel had been in place for the last 18 months.
 The channels are set aside at Police Communications and are available upon request.
 Once approved, the relevant agency can access the channel using their own compatible radios.
-He noted that interagency communications had been used in a recent flood event in the Gippsland region and it had reportedly worked quite well.
+He noted that interagency communications had been used in a recent flood event in the Gippsland region and it had reportedly worked quite well. - 97.
+Given the Emergency Management Victoria has already identified this issue and the interagency operation channel has been implemented, I do not propose to make a recommendation.
+However, I suggest that Emergency Management Victoria continue to review interagency communications so that any weaknesses or limitations that may arise in future can be promptly identified and addressed.

-54 CB 159-161, 217-218, 223.
+&lt;sup>54 CB 159-161, 217-218, 223.

-55 Email from leading Senior Constable Christ Obst, dated 12 July 2021.
+&lt;sup>55 Email from leading Senior Constable Christ Obst, dated 12 July 2021.